 Apprenticeships typically last between one and four years and are usually regulated by the government.
 This ensures that participants receive a minimum hourly wage and enjoy the same rights as other employees.
 By the end of the scheme, apprentices can expect to have gained many of the tools they need for a long-term career in their chosen profession.

 The typical apprentice will be a recent school-leaver between the ages of 16 and 21; however, people of all ages and backgrounds are usually able to apply.
-As well as current high school students, the Australian Apprenticeship scheme specifically targets people switching careers or returning to the workforce after a hiatus.

 All things considered, apprenticeships can be an excellent way to develop new skills and to lay the foundation for a long-term career.
 The route into a permanent role is usually very direct and, in the majority of cases, far less expensive than the traditional university or college graduate route.

 While most apprenticeships pay relatively little to start with, the long-term rewards can be substantial.
 In fact, UK apprentices in fields including publishing, media and the arts are likely to earn almost three times more than those with degrees over the course of their career.